S3ooodi90/ReferenceImplementation/RM/3_0_0/docs/source/linked_data.rst

 Context processing
 ==================
-Refer to the JSON-LD-API `context processing <http://www.w3.org/TR/json-ld-api/#context-processing-algorithms>`_ specifications to understand how the S3Model2.jsonld, S3Model250.jsonld and the ccd jsonld work together.
+Refer to the JSON-LD-API `context processing <http://www.w3.org/TR/json-ld-api/#context-processing-algorithms>`_ specifications to understand how the S3Model.jsonld, S3Model50.jsonld and the DM jsonld work together.

 For setting your JSON-LD processor for the correct location of context files, see this `StackExchange <https://stackoverflow.com/questions/32047434/json-ld-external-context-redirect/32105641>`_ discussion.
 The options for compliant processors is discussed in the `JSON-LD Specs <http://www.w3.org/TR/json-ld-api/#the-jsonldoptions-type>`_